Probate Q&A Series

 • Provide details of any new assets or irregularities.

-4. File the Petition and Bond
+4. File the Petition

 5. Provide Notice to Interested Parties

-6. Attend the Reopening Hearing
+6. Attend any Required Hearing

 7. Follow the Court’s Order

 Once the estate reopens, the court may direct you to inventory and appraise new assets, pay additional debts, or adjust distributions.
-You must comply with all reporting requirements and deadlines set by the judge.
+You must comply with all reporting requirements and deadlines set by the clerk or judge.

 Key Takeaways for Reopening a Probate Case in North Carolina